wavemaker/docs/learn/app-development/wavemaker-overview/artifacts-repository.md

 - **Prefabs**: Prefabs are a collection of one or more widgets that are bound to APIs or services.
 - **Project Shell**: Project Shell is an app with functionality that is common to multiple apps across the teams.
 This can be used as a starting point in app development.
+- **Core**: Core Acts as the base with all the common functionalities.
+This allows multiple teams to work collectively on top of it.
+Core is the improved version of shell with version update compatibility. development.
 - **Template Bundles**: A template bundle is a collection of templates - a re-usable arrangement of one or more widgets in the page content that together capture the purpose of the page.
 - **Themes**: Themes are style elements which work at the widget or UI component level.
 Themes help provide a consistent look and feel to your application.